When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Clean your breast pump and bottles.

-• If you have time, pump any remaining milk if he doesn’t fully drain your breasts.
+• Pump any remaining milk if the baby didn’t drain your breasts.

-• Put your pump, storage containers and ice packs in your breast milk cooler.
+• Pack your pump, containers, and ice packs in your breast milk cooler.

 At Home:

-• Label and refrigerate the breast milk you pumped at work as soon as possible after you walk through the door.
+• Label and refrigerate the milk you pumped at work immediately.

 What's A Good Schedule For Pumping At Work?